 Before turning an email live within our pre-built welcome series, you will need to personalize the email templates with your own content and branding.

 A welcome series flow is a great way to introduce yourself after someone signs up to your newsletter list.
-The following is a walkthrough of the Standard Welcome Series:
+The welcome series featured above contains three emails:

 - Email #1, send immediately